mmslouisuac13

 GENERA AND SPECIES SPLITS; NOTES ON SPELLINGS

-The genera Sarcoramphus, Macheiramphus, and Lophaetus were spelled differently in Brown & Amadon.
+The genera Icthyophaga, Lophaetus, and Macheiramphus were spelled differently in Brown & Amadon.
+For the purposes of this list, I have decided to use Sarcoramphus in place of Sarcorhamphus and despite my prior usage of the latter in previous posts in this series.
 The species Ictinia mississippiensis and Accipiter cirrocephalus, among others, were also spelled differently therein.

-(As a side note in regards to the usage of the author name John Henry Gurney, I have simply used "J. Gurney" for the senior author and "J. H. Gurney" for the junior author.
-Certain errors of attribution may have been perpetuated regarding the usage of those names as well as usage of the author name Brehm (Christian Ludwig or Alfred Edmund); caution is advised when considering them, particularly for any scientific names which either had published in the year 1855.)
+(In regards to the usage of the author name John Henry Gurney, I have simply used "[II]" to distinguish the junior author from the senior.
+Certain errors of attribution of mine may have been perpetuated regarding the usage of those names as well as usage of the author name Brehm (Christian Ludwig or Alfred Edmund); caution is advised when considering them, particularly for any scientific names which either had published in the year 1855.
+The same may also apply for the author names Salomon Müller and Johann Wilhelm von Müller.)

 Cathartes burrovianus urubitinga----subspecies